AzazelXXI/unitydesk/.docs/modules/tasks/module_description.md

   - Communicate progress, dependencies, and blockers to team leaders.
 - **Documentation**:
   - Document code, architecture decisions, and implementation details.

 ### Testers

 - **Testing**:
   - Execute test cases, report bugs, and verify fixes.
   - Ensure that the product meets quality standards and requirements.
   - Collaborate with developers to resolve issues.

 ### UI/UX Designers

 - **Design**:
   - Create user interfaces and experiences that are intuitive and visually appealing.
   - Collaborate with developers to ensure designs are implemented correctly.
   - Update designs based on user feedback and testing results.

 ### System Administrators

 - Responsible for maintaining the infrastructure, ensuring that the development and production environments are stable and secure.

+## 5. Scenarios

+### Starting situation

+- A project manager creates a new project and defines its scope, objectives, and timeline.
+- The project manager assigns a team leader to oversee the project execution.
+- The team leader breaks down the project into tasks and assigns them to team members based on their skills and availability.
+- Team members start working on their assigned tasks, collaborating with each other and the team leader as needed.

+### Normal flow events

+- The project manager monitors the project's progress, checking task completion and milestones.
+- Team members complete their tasks, updating their status and providing feedback to the team leader.
+- The team leader reviews the completed tasks, provides feedback, and ensures quality control.
+- The project manager generates reports on project status, resource utilization, and task completion.
+- The project manager communicates with stakeholders, providing updates and addressing any concerns.
+- The developer completes a task, updates its status, and notifies the team leader.
+- The team leader reviews the task, provides feedback, and ensures it meets quality standards.
+- The tester executes test cases for the completed task, reports any bugs, and verifies fixes.
+- The UI/UX designer updates the design based on user feedback and testing results.

+### Description of what can go wrong

+- A team member encounters a blocker or dependency that prevents them from completing their task.
+- A task takes longer than expected, causing delays in the project timeline.
+- Team leader or project manager identifies a risk that could impact the project.
+- Team leader miscommunicates to team members, leading to confusion or misalignment on tasks.
+- A critical bug is discovered during testing, requiring immediate attention from developers.

+### Information about other concurrent actitivities

+- Developer is working on a feature while the tester is executing test cases for a previous task.
+- UX/UI Designer progress on task based on tasks that are completed by developers.

+### Descripion of the end state

+- The project is completed, meeting the defined scope, objectives, and timeline.
+- All tasks are completed, tested, and verified.
+- The project manager generates a final report, summarizing the project's success, challenges, and lessons learned.
+- The project is delivered to stakeholders, and feedback is collected for future improvements.